Nervous system diseases

 Bell’s palsy

-Bell's palsy is a sudden weakness or paralysis of the facial muscles on one side of your face.
-Find out how to boost your chances of a full recovery.
+Bell's palsy is a sudden weakness or paralysis of muscles on one side of your face.
+Find out about treatment and recovery from Bell’s palsy.

 Cerebral palsy